Michaelangel007/apple2_hgr_font_tutorial/README.md

 ### No FONT data in ROM

-Second, each glyph in the Apple font is in a 7x8 cell -- the leading line on the bottom is usually blank but we'll store that too so that we have a true "underline" and bottom descender on 'j', 'y', etc.
+Second, each glyph in the Apple font is in a 7x8 cell -- the leading line on the bottom is usually blank but we'll store that too so that we have a true "underline" and bottom descender on 'j', 'y', etc. How do we know this?

+The `TEXT` screen is 40x24 characters.
+The high resolution graphics `HGR` screen is 280x192.

+    Char Width  (px/character) = Screen Width  (px) / Columns (characters) = 280/40 = 7

+    Char Height (px/character) = Screen Height (px) / Rows    (characters) = 192/24 = 8

 Unfortunately, the data for the TEXT ROM 25123 hardware chip is **not** accessible from the 6502. :-/ This means you will need to manually enter in the 8 bytes/character. :-( The good news is that I've already done this so you can copy / paste. :-)